 Most mixing bowls from KitchenAid are dishwasher friendly as these are made with durable and heat-resistant material.
 The same cannot be said about them being microwave safe.

 You can safely place mixing bowls made with glass or ceramic tilt-head bowls in the microwave.
 This proves handy when you want to melt a large quantity of butter or chocolate.
 But the glass bowls for the bowl lift models have a metal trim band and are not microwave-safe.

 Stainless steel bowls are another story.
 These metal-based bowls will arc and cause sparks.
 This can cause your batter to burn or your microwave to catch fire.

 Now you’re thinking about whether you can put these in the conventional oven.

 Ceramic mixer bowls are suitable for baking in the oven and can withstand heat up to 450℉ (220C).
 I would caution against using glass and stainless steel bowls in the oven though.

 Standard beater accessories work with both stainless steel and ceramic mixing bowls.
-But glass bowls come with specially designed beaters.
-If you buy a glass bowl to replace a standard bowl, you need to buy non-standard beaters too.
+But some glass bowls come with specially designed beaters.
+If you buy a glass bowl to replace a standard bowl, you might need to buy non-standard beaters too.